joedski/musings/Vue General/Journal 2019-09-18 - A Vuex Module for Forms.md

 - New array-centric operations for the field itself.
     - Push, unshift, pop, shift, move, swap, remove all, splice, etc.
         - All can be implemented in terms of splice, really, so they may end up being just convenience calls atop that.
+        - State Management will be a bit dicey, but it always is with array coordination.
+Bleh.

+And, future me, if you're wondering "Can't I just store an array of values and be done with it?"
+You can't!
+You need the full array of field _states_!

+Also, I'm going to need a "clean"/"dirty" state, but that's another matter.